LRGeorgiev/DNA/README.md

   <h1>✍ Description </h1>
   Vis!00 is a newly formed team made up from 4 team members.
 The goal of the team is to create a game a biology based game for educational purposes.You can download our grame from our release tab!

+  <h1>How to download</h1>
+  You can downlaod our game from the release tab or by cloning the repository and then run DNA.exe

   <h1>🤝 Our Team </h1>
   <p>